kai687/sphinxawesome-theme/README.md

 - `emphasize-added`: highlight lines that should be added to code
 - `emphasize-removed`: highlight lines that should be removed from the code
-- `emphasize-placeholder: PLACEHOLDER`: highlight `PLACEHOLDER` in the code block to emphasize placeholder text the user should replace.
+- `emphasize-text: TEXT`: highlight `TEXT` in the code block to emphasize placeholder text the user should replace.

 ### Collapsible elements

 Nested navigation links allow you to reach all pages from all other pages.
-You can make code object definitions, like methods, classes, or modules, collapsible as well, to focus on one block at a time.
+You can make code object definitions, like methods, classes, or modules, collapsible as well, to focus on one item at a time.

 <!-- vale Awesome.SpellCheck = NO -->